-- A. It is the policy of the Chicago Police Department, and the responsibility of the Deputy Chief, Training and Support Group, and staff, to provide quality training in a fair and equitable manner to qualified recruits without regard to race, color, sex, age, religion, disability, national origin, ancestry, sexual orientation, marital status, parental status, military discharge status, lawful source of income, credit history, criminal record, or criminal history. - NOTE: A qualified recruit is a recruit who is eligible to continue training and attain employment as a Chicago Police Officer. - B. The commanding officer of the Operations Training Section and staff are responsible for the administration of the Basic Recruit Training Program and all performance evaluations of recruits in the program.
+- A. It is the policy of the Chicago Police Department and the responsibility of the Deputy Chief, Training and Support Group, and staff to provide quality training in a fair and equitable manner to qualified recruits without regard to race, color, sex, age, religion, disability, national origin, ancestry, sexual orientation, gender identity, marital status, parental status, homeless status, military discharge status, lawful source of income, credit history, criminal record, or criminal history. - NOTE: A qualified recruit is a recruit who is eligible to continue training and attain employment as a Chicago Police Officer.

-- C. CPD recruits are required to obey the academy rules and regulations and the Department's rules and regulations.
-Violations of said rules and regulations will be adjudicated according to the disciplinary procedures of the Department. - D. The Training Division will modify the amount, content, and delivery of its recruit training to comport with the Department Training Plan, any other Department requirements, and based on recommendations from the Training Oversight Committee (TOC). - E. The Deputy Chief, Training and Support Group, will ensure that the academy is sufficiently staffed to effectively train recruits and ensure that, except in extraordinary circumstances, courses are scheduled with sufficient advance time for instructors to be notified of the class and to properly prepare and deliver quality instruction. - F. The Deputy Chief, Training and Support Group, will require end-of-course training evaluations of recruits that ensure they graduate with the requisite knowledge and skills to engage in policing activities safely, effectively, and lawfully.
+- B. The commanding officer of the Operations Training Section and staff are responsible for the administration of the Basic Recruit Training Program and all performance evaluations of recruits in the program. - C. CPD recruits are required to obey the academy rules and regulations and the Rules and Regulations of the Chicago Police Department.
+Violations of said rules and regulations will be adjudicated according to the disciplinary procedures of the Department. - D. The Training Division will modify the amount, content, and delivery of its recruit training to comport with the Department Training Plan, any other Department requirements, and recommendations from the Training Oversight Committee (TOC). - E. The Deputy Chief, Training and Support Group, will ensure that the academy is sufficiently staffed to effectively train recruits and ensure that, except in extraordinary circumstances, courses are scheduled with sufficient advance time for instructors to be notified of the class and to properly prepare and deliver quality instruction. - F. The Deputy Chief, Training and Support Group, will: - 1. ensure appropriate evaluation tools, including but not limited to assessments, tests, and observation reports, are developed and used to measure recruits' skills and qualifications. - 2. require end-of-course training evaluations of recruits that ensure they graduate with the requisite knowledge and skills to engage in policing activities safely, effectively, and lawfully.